ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Q-Learning

-Q-Learning is an off-policy control method
+Q-Learning allows **off-policy control**

 Use every element from our experience tuple $(s,a,r,s')$

-We don't need to know what action our agent took next (i.e. $a'$)
+We take the **maximum over all possible actions**
-- instead we take the **maximum over all possible actions**
+- we don't need to know what action our agent took next (i.e. $a'$)

-- this allows us to learn the optimal value function
+This allows us to learn the optimal value function
 - while following a sub-optimal policy (i.e. an exploratory policy)

 $$Q(s,a) \leftarrow Q(s,a) + \alpha [r + \gamma \underset{a}{\max} Q(s', a') - Q(s,a)] $$